itskingori/itskingori.github.io/_posts/articles/2014/2014-09-22-connect-za-creative-futures.md

 ### Internal Conversations

-Discourse where we brainstormed in groups to solve common business challenges by sharing our experiences, ideas and worldviews about the marketplace.
+We even brainstormed in groups to solve common business challenges by sharing our experiences, ideas and worldviews about the marketplace.

 ![creative_futures_connect_za_participants](http://static.kingori.co/content/article/2014/09/creative_futures_connect_za_participants.jpg)

 ### Food Jam

-We also took part in a fun [food jam][11], a concept was started by Jade de Waal as an excuse to bring a group of friends together in her favourite place, the kitchen.
-Food Jams are social gatherings in which eating food is only half the fun.
-Participants were paired up, and each team was given a portion of the meal to prepare and invited to follow the recipe and encouraged to improvise.
+We also took part in a fun [Food Jam][11], a concept was started by Jade de Waal as an excuse to bring a group of friends together in her favourite place, the kitchen.
+[Food Jams][11] are social gatherings in which eating food is only half the fun!
+We, the participants, were paired up, and each team was given a portion of the meal to prepare and invited to follow the recipe and if ingredients ran out we were encouraged to improvise.

 ![creative_futures_connect_za_food_jam](http://static.kingori.co/content/article/2014/09/creative_futures_connect_za_food_jam.jpg)

+This obviously doesn't capture the entire experience but at least it gives you a sneak peek into what I found to be _**a life changing experience with amazing people**_.

 ---